 On the floor by the fireplace sits one of my favorite artifacts, an enormous leather shoe that once belonged to “Big Jim” Folsom, Alabama’s larger-than-life, two-time populist governor.
 As kids, we’d get our friends to hold their feet against the shoe’s huge sole, and we’d marvel at the difference in size, wondering at the man whose foot once matched that monster of a shoe.

 People who knew my grandfather sometimes brought him gifts, like this one, to add to his collection of curiosities.
-Once, some workers at his store delivered a piece of furniture to the governor’s mansion in Montgomery, and they spotted a pair of Big Jim’s shoes in the bedroom.
+Once, some workers at his store were installing some carpet in the governor’s home, and they spotted a pair of Big Jim’s shoes in the bedroom.
 They snuck one of them out — a present for my grandfather — and it’s been at the house we call “Homestead” ever since.

 That shoe, and that story, were my introduction to Big Jim.

 First, about those feet.
 Folsom, at six foot eight, was a giant of a man, and he presented himself as a kind of backwoods, tall-tale hero sprung to life.
 In his 1946 campaign for the governorship he canvassed the state with a rollicking old-time string band, the Strawberry Pickers, setting up on small-town street corners for impromptu rallies.
 He kept a grueling travel schedule and, arriving in a public park or courthouse square, he’d announce that he needed a rest; then, as his Strawberry Pickers entertained the gathering crowd, he’d take off those shoes and wiggle his toes (he made a point of wearing no socks), stretch out on the ground, and pretend to nap.
 Finally he’d get back up, put on his shoes, work his way to the front of the crowd, and launch into his speech.